Devin G. Durrant

 In 1999, Sports Illustrated named him one of the 50 greatest Utah sports figures; a Deseret News poll in 2000 ranked him among the top ten Utah college basketball players of the prior century.

 According to his official Church biography, Brother Devin G. Durrant was serving as president of the Texas Dallas Mission when he was called as second counselor in the Sunday School general presidency; he was later sustained as first counselor and was released April 6, 2019.
 He has served as bishop, counselor in a stake presidency, counselor in a stake Sunday School presidency, high councilor, stake institute instructor, and stake mission president.
 As a young man he served a full-time mission in the Spain Madrid Mission.
 From 2011 to 2014 he was president of the Texas Dallas Mission.
 He earned a bachelor’s degree in American Studies from BYU and an MBA from the University of Utah.
-He and his wife, Julie, are the parents of six children and 13 grandchildren.
+He and his wife, Julie, are the parents of six children and many grandchildren (not inputting the number here as it changes often).

 Read the talk · Video: YouTube